igor-240340/Curves3D/README.md

 # Curves3D

 ## About
-This is the test assignment on some curves in R3: circle/ellipse/helix.
+This is test assignment on some curves in R3: circle/ellipse/helix.

 ![](docs/img/helix.png)
 ![](docs/img/ellipse.png)